How do I transverse

 Just to push me away

-As now I’m on the edge of the edge
+As now I’m on the edge of

 Of the first of seven seas,